utshomax/postman-docs/src/pages/docs/collections/running-collections/intro-to-collection-runs.md

 You can configure the Collection Runner to meet your development needs.
 You can run collections using a specific environment, and can pass data files into a run.
 Collection runs enable you to automate your functional API testing, and you can schedule runs to run in the Postman cloud with the [Collection Runner](/docs/collections/running-collections/scheduling-collection-runs/) or with [monitors](/docs/collections/running-collections/scheduling-collection-runs-monitors/).
 You can also integrate collection runs with your CI/CD pipeline using [the Postman CLI](/docs/postman-cli/postman-cli-overview/), a Postman tool that enables you to run and test collections directly from the command line.

+> You can use the Collection Runner to test the performance of your API with the same requests, collections, and environments you use for functional API tests.
+Learn more about [testing API performance](/docs/collections/testing-api-performance/).

 ## Contents

 * [Configuring a collection run](#configuring-a-collection-run)